Home of the North America Online Dressage Championships

 Open - Any rider.

-• All equipment, including whips, bits and spurs, must comply with USEF/USEF rules.
+• All equipment, including whips, bits and spurs, must comply with USEF/USEF/ WDAA rules.

 • A simple snaffle bridle is required.
 A snaffle has only one rein attached to the bit.
 For Leadline through to Second Level.